prasos/denarium-database/README.md

 contains current status of all Denarium Bitcoins ever produced in tab-separated format.

+If you want to see coin details and transactions in a visual format, we also have the [Denarium Database Explorer](https://denarium.com/database).

 Provided data was automatically produced at 2019-02-11 21:31:13 UTC.
 Content is signed by bitcoin address [1PrasosHejKfuRW6XgB6iYwftZQcatrMNC](https://www.blocktrail.com/BTC/address/1PrasosHejKfuRW6XgB6iYwftZQcatrMNC).